Hair Salon Loyalty Programme: Rebook 70% of Clients

 Source: Meevo 2025 Industry Report

 In that 6-10 week gap, clients forget.
 Life happens.
 They drive past a new salon.
-A friend recommends someone.
+A friend recommends a different hairdresser.
 They see an Instagram ad.

 The Real Numbers: Hair Salon Industry Benchmarks (2025-2026)